Aarya-Kul/Automatic-privacy-vision/yolo/README.md

 If run with data already partitioned in this way, it will redo the partition.
 `yolo_data_setup.py` can be imported as a module, and the `display_counts()` function used to display counts for the different object classes.

+## Pathing notes

+For some reason, I had to use absolute paths in the yaml file for YOLO to work.
+Additionally, be sure to edit .config/Ultralytics/settings.json so that it points at `image_privacy_data`, Or alternatively put contents of `image_privacy_data` in default data directory for YOLO.